sitegeist/fluid-styleguide/README.md

 # Fluid Styleguide

 Fluid Styleguide is a design collaboration tool for TYPO3 projects.
-It supports frontend developers in creating reusable components and stimulates effective communication across all project stakeholders.
+It supports frontend developers in creating reusable components and encourages effective communication across all project stakeholders.

-## Target Audiences
+## Target Groups

 Fluid Styleguide can be a useful tool for all project stakeholders:

-* **designers and frontend developers** can improve their quality assurance processes
+* **designers and frontend developers** can improve their development and QA workflows
 * **frontend, backend and integration** discuss and coordinate data structures and interfaces between the stacks
 * **project managers and product owners** see the current state of the project's components
-* for **clients** the project gets more transparent
+* **clients** get more transparency of the project status

 ## Features